I don’t often talk about gratitude.

-I love sharing tips and advice to help keep you moving forward with your sober goals.
+If you’ve been following me for a while, you’ll know I prefer sharing tips, tricks and actionable advice to help you move forward with your sober goals.

-But the truth is, that stuff won’t have much of an impact if you’re approaching sobriety from a negative place.
+But the truth is, none of that stuff is going to work if you’re approaching sobriety from a negative place.

-As lots of my American friends will be celebrating Thanksgiving this week, now feels like a great time to talk about practising gratitude and how this can benefit your sobriety.
+My American friends will be celebrating Thanksgiving this week, so now feels like a good time to talk about gratitude and the surprising benefit it has on your sobriety.

 Why bother with gratitude?

 Tests at the University of California found that people who kept a gratitude journal for two weeks felt happier and healthier.
-They exercised more, they drank less alcohol and their families and friends noticed they were nicer to be around.
-Plus, the effects lasted for several months.
+They exercised more, drank less alcohol and their families and friends noticed they were nicer to be around.

-At the end of the day, write down 5 things or people that you’re grateful for and why.
-You could jot down five completely different things, or you could get really specific, and write five points about the same thing.
+Write down 3-5 things or people that you’re grateful for and why.
+You could jot down a list of different things, or you could get really specific, and write all your points about the same thing.

-On some days, you will have to work a bit harder to think of things that went well, or things you’re grateful for – but that’s kind of the whole point!
+Alternatively, you could try a ‘what went well list’ or note down things you’re grateful for on little pieces of paper that you keep in a jar.
+On some days, you’ll have to work a bit harder to think of what went well, or what you’re grateful for – but that’s kind of the whole point!